PixoVR/pixo-golang-clients/pixo-platform/cmd/platform-cli/README.md

 ## Prerequisites
 - [Pixo Account](https://apex.pixovr.com)

-API Key or Username/Password are needed to authenticate with the Pixo Platform API.
+API Key or Username/Password are needed to authenticate with the Pixo Platform APIs.

 ## Configuration
-Credentials can be configured using environment variables or a configuration file.
+Credentials can be configured using flags, environment variables or a configuration file.

-Configurations are loaded in the following order:
+Configurations are prioritized in the following order:
 1. Flags
 2. Environment Variables
 3. Configuration File